How to payYou have a number of options for paying your premium:

 Discounts for premiums paid in full

-You are entitled to a discount on your premium if you pay your annual premium in full on or before the due date.
+You are entitled to a discount on your renewal premium if you pay your annual premium in full on or before the due date.

-The discount can be applied to premiums over $175, regardless of an employer's entitlement to instalments.
+In general, the discount is based on your initial renewal premium regardless of an employer's entitlement to instalments.
 It is available only to policies that are for a 12-month duration and the minimum premium payable is $175, including any discount.

 The discount rate is subject to change.